brianglass/anastasis/files/tuesday_matins4.md

 You displayed in a material body, O Prophet, a hallowed way of living and an immaterial life; and so we beseech you make those you with faith call you blessed you imitators.

-You plunged Christ the deep of compassion in the riverÂ’s streams; implore him, Forerunner, I beg, to dry up the deep of my evils and to enlighten my understanding.
+You plunged Christ the deep of compassion in the river’s streams; implore him, Forerunner, I beg, to dry up the deep of my evils and to enlighten my understanding.

 Forerunner of the Saviour, entreat the Lover of mankind, I implore you that I may be given compunction which is cause of the stirrings of repentance and which washes me of the filth of sins.